Cortez Hankton

-Cortez Hankton (born January 20, 1981) is an American college football coach and former player who is the wide receivers coach for the LSU Tigers.
+Cortez Hankton (born January 20, 1981) is an American college football coach and former player.
 He played professionally as a wide receiver in the National Football League (NFL).
 Hankton played collegiately for the Texas Southern Tigers.
 He was originally signed by the Jacksonville Jaguars as an undrafted free agent in 2003.

 Early life

 Hankton attended St. Augustine High School in New Orleans.
 He lettered in football and track & field.
 He is a member of Kappa Alpha Psi fraternity.

 College career

 He is Texas Southern University's record holder for career receiving yards (3,400 yds) and season receiving yards (1,270 yds).
 He also holds the records for most consecutive games with a receiving touchdown (10 games) and the longest play from scrimmage (99 yd receiving TD) against Texas State University.
 He finished his college career with 175 receptions and 30 touchdowns.

 Professional career

 Jacksonville Jaguars

 After graduating of Texas Southern in 2002, Hankton was signed as an undrafted free agent in 2003, by the Jacksonville Jaguars.
 He proceeded to play in all 16 games as a rookie.
 He would end up spending four years in Jacksonville, becoming a free agent after the 2006 season.